contagon/handbook/handbook/27-temple-ordinances-for-the-living.md

 Couples should invite only close family members and friends to a temple marriage or sealing.
 Accountable members must be endowed and have a current temple recommend to attend.

-The stake president may authorize a person who has not been baptized or endowed due to intellectual disabilities to observe the temple marriage or sealing of his or her living siblings.
-The person must:
+Some members of record are not baptized due to an intellectual disability, and some are baptized but not endowed for the same reason.
+The stake president may authorize them to observe the temple marriage or sealing of their living siblings if they:

-* Be at least 18 years old.
+* Are at least 18 years old.
-* Be able to remain reverent during the ceremony.
+* Are able to remain reverent during the ceremony.

 The stake president writes a letter stating that the person is authorized to observe the sealing.
 This letter is presented at the temple.